 “Sitting at a hide on Sunday, we saw a cheetah coming to drink.
 It had been a good day already, we saw gemsbok and warthog, but this was just brilliant.
 We had heard the birds alarming for about fifteen minutes when the cheetah finally arrived.
-He was a bit nervous, so we tried to be even more quiet so we wouldn’t chase him off.
-In the end he stayed for five minutes, drinking and looking around nervously all the time.
+He was a bit nervous, so we tried to be even quieter so we wouldn’t chase him off.
+In the end, he stayed for five minutes, drinking and looking around nervously all the time.
 When he had finished drinking, he walked straight towards the hide because apparently, he had heard us.
 I was standing at the window, so he looked straight at me from a distance of a metre, then lost interest and walked off again.
 It was so exciting to be so close to an uncollared cheetah!
 Ten minutes after he had left, a Brown Hyena came to take a bath in the waterhole.
-Apparently it had a lot of fun, as it was splashing water around with the tail and taking a sip every now and then.”
+Apparently, it had a lot of fun, as it was splashing water around with the tail and taking a sip every now and then.”

 “On my very first day at Zingela, I had one of my best cheetah sightings.
 I was really excited because we were about to go tracking for the first time.
 After we had located Rebecca with the telemetry, we jumped off the Landrover to see if we could find her on foot.
 And we did!
 She had just hunted down a young Impala and was feasting on it, so she didn’t even really notice us.

 We could sit with her for almost half an hour when she stopped eating to laze around for a bit.
 It was amazing and really intense to see a wild cheetah from a short distance like this.”